zhangqi-chen/pyDiffusion/docs/examples/FSA.rst

 =================================

 After **Data Smoothing** (example_) and initial **DC Modeling** (example__) , we can perform **Forward Simulation Analysis (FSA)** to calculate accurate diffusion coefficients from diffusion profile.
+The process requires many mannual inputs as smoothing goes on, so please do not close any window during the process.

 .. code-block:: python